 Before we talk about how to establish them, let’s first understand why they’re so crucial in any type of relationship-especially romantic ones.

 - Healthy boundaries should be developed together, not imposed unilaterally.
-This is how you communicate boundaries in your relationship.
-5 Steps to communicate boundaries.
+Read this for more in-depth guide 5 Steps to communicate boundaries.

 - Healthy boundaries can change and fluctuate throughout a relationship depending on the needs of both partners and the changing nature of the relationship itself.
 We all have different needs and wants at different times.
 Intimate relationships require us to compromise; however, we need to make sure we’re compromising with a clear understanding of what our personal boundaries are.